 - The magnitude of force applied:

-- To increase the pressure applied to any object increases the amount of force applied.
+- Increasing the pressure applied to any object increases the amount of force applied.

-- So, greater the force greater would be the pressure applied.
+- So, the greater the force greater would be the pressure applied.

-- The reason this effect happens because pressure varies directly with force as per our definition.
+- The reason this effect happens is that pressure varies directly with force as per our definition.

 - The area over which force is applied:

 - This area is the area of contact between two objects.

 - You can increase pressure due to the same force by reducing the amount of area over which the force is acting.